samcennis/CognosDashboardEmbeddedSampleAppSetup/README.md

 Copy the text contained within the [flows.json](/flows.json) file and paste it into the “Paste nodes here” section.
 Selet "current flow".
 Then click Import.
 Click to drop the imported nodes on the canvas.

-This is the complete RESTful API for the application.
-With just a couple of customizations, our backend will be all set up.
+This is the complete RESTful API backend for the application.

-#### Set the domain of your app when creating a Cognos Dashboard Embedded session

-In the POST /session flow, double-click "Set MSG payload" to edit the JavaScript behind the node.
-Now, edit line 7 and replace 'http://localhost:1880' with 'https://_your-app-name_.mybluemix.net'.
-This tells Cognos Dashboard Embedded which domain it should expect to interact with this during a particular session.

 #### Verify correct connection to your Cloudant database in the two Cloudant nodes

 In the GET /dashboards flow, double-click on the "dashboards" node to edit the Cloudant connection details.
 Under Service, insure that _your-app-name_-cloudantNoSQLDB is selected.
 This was the Cloudant instance that was created with the Node-RED Starter application to store the Node-RED flows.
 It is also where we will persist dashboards in between Cognos Dashboard Embedded sessions, in the "dashboards" database.
 Ensure the same Cloudant instance is specified in the "dashboards" node in the PUT /dashboards/:name flow.

 Now select "Deploy".
-Your REST API backend is now completely set up.
+Your REST API backend is now completely set up and running.
 Awesome!

 ### Configure the Cloudant NoSQL database service to persist and load dashboards